wickit7/arcgisdbmodel/README.md

     - calculate field

 ### Tutorial 2
+In  [tutorial 2 - Location Management](tutorial/tutorial_2/INSTRUCTIONS_TUTORIAL_2.md), a data model for managing restaurants, shops and event places and related areas is created.

-In  [tutorial 2](tutorial/tutorial_2/INSTRUCTIONS_TUTORIAL_2.md), the focus is on the following elements:
+In this tuorial, the focus is on the following elements:
 - subtypes
 - domain depending on subtypes
 - relation depending on subtypes

 ### Tutorial 3
+In  [tutorial 3 - Event Management](tutorial/tutorial_3/INSTRUCTIONS_TUTORIAL_3.md), a data model is created for managing event locations and the related events.
+An event location can have multiple events and an event can take place at multiple event locations.

-In  [tutorial 3](tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_3.md), the focus is on the following elements:
+In this tutorial, the focus is on the following element:
-- relationship "Many to Many" (n:m) with attributed fields
+- "Many to Many"-Relationship (n:m) with attributed fields

 ### Tutorial 4
+In  [tutorial 4](tutorial/tutorial_4/INSTRUCTIONS_TUTORIAL_4.md), a data model is created in which a complex attribute rule is used.

-In  [tutorial 1](tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md), the focus is on the following elements:
+The focus is on the following element:
-- attribute rule depending on related feature class
+- Attribute rule that contains multiple feature classes

 ## Paramters
 The JSON schema and the set of JSON parameters that can be used are described in the README file [PARAMETERS.md](PARAMETERS.md).